Countly/countly-sdk-documentation/android/next.md

   </li>
   <li>
     Call&nbsp;<code>Countly.sharedInstance().onConfigurationChanged(newConfig)</code>&nbsp;in
-    onConfigurationChanged if you want to track orientation changes.
+    onConfigurationChanged if you want to track the orientation changes.
   </li>
 </ul>
 <p>